OpenDataServices/os4d/docs/components/demonstration_applications.md

 ## Description

 Demonstration applications are either real-world or contrived applications using standardised data to illustrate what the data could be used for.
-They can be used to demonstrate the advantages of using the standard at all, or using particular parts of the stardard.
+They can be used to demonstrate the advantages of using the standard at all, or using particular parts of the standard.

 ## Prioritisation Factors